Hardness of RNA Folding Problem with Four Symbols: Preliminaries

 Intuitively, computing an optimal alignment (or an optimal structural alignment) of two sets of sequences is at least as hard as computing a longest common subsequence.
-The above lemma gives a reduction from the computation of a number $s$ with $\min_{A \in \mathcal{A}_{n,m}} \delta(A) \leq s \leq \min_{A \in \mathcal{S}_{n,m}} \delta(A)$ (which can be regarded as an approximation of optimal alignments) to a single LCS instance.
+Lemma~\ref{lem-1} gives a reduction from the computation of a number $s$ with $\min_{A \in \mathcal{A}_{n,m}} \delta(A) \leq s \leq \min_{A \in \mathcal{S}_{n,m}} \delta(A)$ (which can be regarded as an approximately optimal alignment) to a single LCS instance.